OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

   #.
 A tool bar
   #.
 A map window with

-    - A navigation an zoom control
+    - A navigation and zoom controls
     - An Inset map

   4. A side menu with:

     - A "Jump to" location pull down list
-    - A set of control tabs for
+    - A set of control tabs for: displaying the layer, or "Catalog" list, an "Information" readout, and a "Custom" output tab.

   5. A Footer bar with:

-    - Multiple coordinate readouts, one each for X,Y (local dataset coordinates), LAT/LON (Decimal) and United States National Grid (USNG)
+    - Multiple coordinate readouts, one each for: X,Y (local dataset coordinates), LAT/LON (Decimal) and United States National Grid (USNG)
     - A editable pull down list for a view scales to choose from or define.